 The promise for renewable energy is dependent on the prices remaining competitive.
 As Rainer Sternfield of Intertrust points out in the third interview, renewable energy requires data interoperability to achieve long-term value when compared to traditional energy sources.
 For instance, wind farm operators may buy wind turbines from three different manufacturers and will need to share data across these systems without exposing intellectual property.
 Data interoperability enables reneweable energy companies to be more efficient and remain competitive while reducing the risk of exposing sensitive data.

-Don’t miss this 360-degree view on renewable energy with renown experts in solar and space.
+Don’t miss this 360-degree view on renewable energy with renowned experts in solar and space.

 00:56 BK: In the previous episode of Tech Lightning Rounds, we spoke with some of the world’s largest oil and electric companies, about the advances being made with the use of data and decentralization.
 In this episode, we will look at renewable energy sources, such as solar and wind, and we will even go so far as to look at how we can bring energy to the Moon and to Mars for sustainable human presence.
 My first interview is with Lee Mason from NASA, who discusses the logistics of returning to the Moon and landing on Mars.